verkilo/verkilo.github.io/_docs/trimsize.md

 Due to the range of physical book form factors, the PDF compilation includes a `trimzize` option.
 The Word document has a fixed trim size (Letter, 1″ margins) to support editor collaboration.
 The ePUB and HTML lack trim sizes.

-When calculating trim size, we filtered commonly used against those offered by [KDP][KDP].
+When calculating trim size, we filtered commonly used trim sizes against those offered by [KDP][KDP].
 The resulting set of trim sizes are listed below.
 Metric measures rounded to 2 digits in the table.
 All measures are in metric in the LaTeX macros.
 Since [US Customary Measures][measure] are defined by their Metric equivalent, the PDF trim size is defined in metric.

 [KDP]: https://kdp.amazon.com/en_US#trim
 [measure]: https://en.wikipedia.org/wiki/United_States_customary_units#:~:text=For%20measuring%20length%2C%20the%20U.S.,for%20some%20applications%20in%20surveying.